- BA/MPA Accelerated Degree Program

 Earn a BA plus a Masters in Public Administration in as few as five years.

 Rutgers University-Camden offers Political Science majors accelerated degree option in which highly motivated, career-minded students can earn a BA in Political Science as well as an MPA from our Department of Public Policy & Administration (DPPA) on an accelerated basis.
-After reading the description below, interested students should download and complete an application from the following link and submit it to Dr. Richard Harris, Department Chair
+After reading the description below, interested students should download and complete an application from the following link and submit it to the Department Chair

 - Undergraduates take four graduate classes (12 credits) that count toward both their BA and their MPA.
 Double counting these classes accelerates attaining the MPA degree.
 These 12 credits are billed at the undergraduate tuition rate.